chuang76/website-hugo/content/posts/payload.md

 ---
-title: "Writeup: payload"
+title: "Walkthrough: payload"
 date: 2020-12-04T14:47:55+08:00
 draft: false
 ---

-This is an exercise from the book: *Practical Binary Analysis* chapter 5.
+This is an example from the book: *Practical Binary Analysis* chapter 5.
 You can download it on the official [website](https://practicalbinaryanalysis.com/).

 First, we can use file command to determine the type of payload.
 As you can see, it is a file which contains ASCII text.
 Subsequently, further view the contents with cat command.